openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 ## Multiple Signatures {#multiple-signatures}

-The OpenPGP message format allows multiple signatures of a message, i.e. the attachment of multiple signature packets.
+The OpenPGP message format allows multiple signatures of a message, that is, the attachment of multiple signature packets.

 An implementation MAY sign a message with a traditional key and a PQ(/T) key from the same sender.
 This ensures backwards compatibility due to {{Section 5.2.5 of RFC9580}}, since a legacy implementation without PQ(/T) support can fall back on the traditional signature.